 The Top 5 Reasons You Haven’t Gotten Your Photos Organized:

 • You don’t know where all your photos are and thinking about it hurts your head

-• You have photo organizing marked as a ‘to-do’ for someday…but you haven’t done it.
+• Photo organizing is marked as a ‘to-do’ for someday…but it hasn’t been done yet.
 And as we all know, someday is the day after never

 • All the technology and choices around photo organizing confuse you

-• You don’t know that photo organizers like me exist – and can help!
+• No one told you that professional photo organizers like me exist – and can help!

 If you have loose printed photos, use the ABC’s to organize.
-A = A list photos, your keepers.
+A = A list of photos, your keepers.
 Put these in one pile.
 B = B-roll, these are your alternatives.
 C = Can, as in trash can.
-Yes you can throw out photos!
+Yes, you can throw out photos!
 The ones I recommend discarding are any blurry, redundant, or unrecognizable images.
 If there are people in them you don’t know, ask a family member or relative.
-They may want them and be delighted to know you have them.
+They may want them and will be happy to know you have them.

-For your digital collection you’ll need to do some hunting and gathering from all your digital devices.
+• The digital photo collection requires some hunting and gathering from all your devices.
 Don’t forget your recently digitized print images!

-You can use the same ABC process for digital photos, but I find it’s best to choose a consistent naming convention.
+• Use the same ABC process for digital photos.
+I find it’s best to choose a consistent naming convention.
 I go with YY-MM-DD wherever possible.
-You can then add names, events, and places to the files using metadata keywords as well as tags.
+You can then add names, events, and places to the files using keywords/tags.

-I’d be remiss if I didn’t mention video.
+• I’d be remiss if I didn’t mention video.
 Do you have old home movies?
-You can have them digitized and sorted, as well. iMovie is a great place to start (and it comes on all Macs).
-You can add them to current videos and edit to music.
+You can have them digitized and sorted, as well. iMovie is a great place to start.
+You can add them to current videos and edit them to music.
 Or simply add them to your collection to share with family (pop some corn for family movie night!).